Use the Inspect tool to detect accessibility issues by hovering over the webpage

 To turn on the Inspect tool, click the Inspect button

 4. Hover over any element in the rendered demo webpage.
-The Inspect tool shows an information overlay below the element within the rendered webpage.
+The Inspect tool shows an information overlay next to the element within the rendered webpage.
+The information overlay contains an Accessibility section:

 The Inspect tool, showing the element's layout as a multicolor overlay, and showing the element's details as a large information overlay

 • Contrast defines whether an element can be understood by people with low vision.
-The contrast ratio as defined by the WCAG Guidelines indicates whether there is enough contrast (a green check mark icon) or not enough (an orange exclamation-point icon).
+The contrast ratio as defined by the WCAG Guidelines indicates whether there is enough contrast or not.

 • Name and Role are what assistive technology such as screen readers will report about the element.